 Successful here doesn't mean successful there

 Just because you were successful in one context with one cultural mix of people, doesn't mean you will automatically be successful in another context with a different mix of people.
 Equally, if you have worked for an organization for many years please don’t assume that you are the authority on leadership in that organization.

 Ownership of companies shift across borders, shareholding constructions change, multiple corporations from different nationalities move to own businesses.
 These changes change your level of knowledge and your place in the organization.

 A great example I can think of is one of our clients in the aviation industry which has gone very rapidly through four stages of change where the whole identity and reach of the business has changed from a local to a boutique carrier to international carrier and now a globally operating airline.
 All of this has happened in a short time where some leaders have changed and some have stayed with the organization.
-The leader remaining would be foolish to say that because they were leaders in the original organization they are equip to be strong leaders in the global organization.
+The leaders remaining would be foolish to say that because they were leaders in the original organization they are therefore equipped to be strong leaders in the global organization.

 They must have changed, adapted and grown in some context to be able to survive the transitions that they have.

 Technical competence doesn't make you a great leader